Non-Hausdorff germinal groupoids for actions of countable groups: Introduction

 \begin{thm} For any $d \geq 3$, the germinal groupoid $\cG(\partial T, \cM(d),\Phi)$, associated to the action of a weakly branch non-contracting group $\cM(d)$ of automorphisms of a $d$-ary tree $T$, has non-Hausdorff topology. \end{thm}

 Groups in Theorem \ref{thm-polyn} are generated by bounded automata, and groups in Theorem \ref{thm-Md-nonHausd} are generated by automata with linear activity, and so both families consist of amenable groups, see Remark \ref{remark-bounded-amenable} and Theorem \ref{exp-activity} for details.
-The following theorem answers a question of Eduardo Scarparo.

-\begin{thm} There exist minimal equicontinuous actions of countable groups on a Cantor set, where the acting group is amenable, and the associated germinal groupoid has non-Hausdorff topology. \end{thm}
+Thus, along with the Grigorchuk group which is amenable and has non-Hausdorff germinal groupoid, Theorems \ref{thm-polyn} and \ref{thm-Md-nonHausd} provide examples of classes of amenable groups with non-Hausdorff germinal groupoid, see also Remark \ref{remark-amenable-nonHausd}.